 Usage does not exceed 25,000 therms in any month and does not exceed 100,000 therms in any consecutive 12-month period.

 Form for Large Volume Users

 Usage exceeds 25,000 therms in any month or 100,000 therms in any consecutive 12-month period.

 A CNGP under Iowa Code section 476.86 that owns or operates facilities to sell natural gas as vehicle fuel to a retail end user.

-Competitive natural gas providers and aggregators (CNGPs) must receive a certificate from the Iowa Utilities Board in order to provide competitive natural gas services to Iowa retail end users.
+CNGPs must receive a certificate from the Board in order to provide competitive natural gas services to Iowa retail end users.
 A list of currently certified providers, previously certified providers, providers with cancelled certificates and pending applications is available for viewing or download.
-Also, included on the list are rate-regulated natural gas utilities that provide unregulated competitive natural gas services.
+The list also includes the rate-regulated natural gas utilities that provide unregulated competitive natural gas services.
 Pursuant to Iowa Code §476.86(2)(a), a certificate is not required when competitive natural gas services are provided by a rate regulated natural gas utility.

 The Board will act on applications within 90 days unless the Board determines that an additional 60 days is necessary.
 Applications will be considered complete and the 90-day period will commence when all required materials have been submitted.
 If the filing is deficient, applicants will be notified and given 30 days to remedy deficiencies.

 For more information, contact Barb Oswalt in the Energy Section at 515.725.7342 or by email to Barb.Oswalt@iub.iowa.gov.